Building a Game Network Protocol

 Client Server Connection

+Hello readers, I’m no longer posting new content on gafferongames.com Please check out my new blog at mas-bandwidth.com!
 Introduction Hi, I’m Glenn Fiedler and welcome to Building a Game Network Protocol.
 So far in this article series we’ve discussed how games read and write packets, how to unify packet read and write into a single function, how to fragment and re-assemble packets, and how to send large blocks of data over UDP.
-Now in this article we’re going to bring everything together and build a client/server connection on top of UDP.

 Reliable Ordered Messages

+Hello readers, I’m no longer posting new content on gafferongames.com Please check out my new blog at mas-bandwidth.com!
 Introduction Hi, I’m Glenn Fiedler and welcome to Building a Game Network Protocol.
 Many people will tell you that implementing your own reliable message system on top of UDP is foolish.
 After all, why reimplement TCP?
 But why limit ourselves to how TCP works?
 But there are so many different ways to implement reliable-messages and most of them work nothing like TCP!
-So let’s get creative and work out how we can implement a reliable message system that’s better and more flexible than TCP for real-time games.

 Sending Large Blocks of Data